||RegScanner v2.60 - find / search in the Registry of Windows

 - While scanning the Registry, RegScanner display the current scanned Registry key, as opposed to RegEdit, that simply

 display a boring "Searching the registry" dialog-box.

-This utility works in any version of Windows, from Windows 98 to Windows 7.
+This utility works in any version of Windows, from Windows XP to Windows 10.

 A separated download for x64 systems is also available.

 - Version 2.60:

 - Added option to filter the search by the owner of the Registry key.